-- Developing internal auditing practices to uncover vulnerabilities in such areas as wage and hour policies, as well as the types of practices that might support a claim of "pattern and practice" discrimination
+- Developing internal auditing practices to uncover vulnerabilities in such areas as wage and hour policies, as well as the types of practices that might support a claim of pattern-or-practice discrimination

-- Advising on legally sound alternatives to current, problematic workplace policies with the goal of meeting, to the greatest extent possible, the company's business needs and objectives, such as proper classification of employees under wage and hour laws and the prevention of overtime issues
+- Counseling on legally sound alternatives to current, problematic workplace policies and protocols with the goal of meeting, to the greatest extent possible, a client's business needs and objectives

-- Assisting in federal and state government audits of wage and hour practices and in government investigations of discrimination claims
+- Advising clients on preparing for, and participating in, federal and state government audits of wage and hour practices and government investigations of discrimination claims

-- Reviewing proposed business transactions and operational changes for potential class action vulnerability, including restructuring, mergers and acquisitions, and layoffs, as well as contemplated actions involving promotions, discipline, and changes in compensation policies
+- Reviewing for potential class action vulnerability all proposed business transactions and operational changes, including mergers and acquisitions, restructurings, layoffs, and contemplated actions involving promotions, discipline, and changes in compensation policies

-To reduce the threat of consumer litigation or class actions and to protect our clients’ interests, Epstein Becker Green attorneys offer a wide range of services, which include, among other things:
+To reduce the threat of consumer litigation or class actions and to protect our clients’ interests, Epstein Becker Green attorneys offer a wide range of services, which includes, among other things: